undergrad-partner-school

 Seton Hall University has been consistently recognized for its academic achievements.
 It is ranked among the top universities in the nation, particularly for its healthcare programs, law school, business school, and diplomacy and international relations programs.
 The university also takes pride in its strong connections to the surrounding community, providing opportunities for students to engage in internships, clinical placements, and service-learning initiatives.
 With its commitment to intellectual growth, spiritual development, and social responsibility, Seton Hall University offers a well-rounded education that prepares students for success in their careers and personal lives.

-Seton Hall University is a private university located in South Orange, NJ and set in a suburban environment.
-Its campus spans 58 acres.
-This school uses a semester-based calendar.
-It has an acceptance rate of 75%.
-The freshman retention rate at Seton Hall University is 83% and the six-year graduation rate is 72%.
+Seton Hall University is a private university located in South Orange, NJ.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 73%.
+The freshman retention rate at Seton Hall University is 81% and the six-year graduation rate is 69%.

 For freshmen, the application deadline for this school is February 1.
-The transfer application deadline is July 1.
+For transfer students, the application deadline is June 1.

 Quick Facts